agentmealoaf/caramelcraft/README.md

 CaramelCraft currently supports Minecraft 1.15.1, when OptiFine is updated, I will look into supporting OF features.

+## Releases

+Full versions of the pack will be avaliable here as well on my [CurseForge](https://www.curseforge.com/minecraft/texture-packs/caramelcraft)

 ## Contributing

 Pull requests are more than welcome.
 If you are interested in becoming an artist, contact us at caramelcraftstudios@gmail.com